Managed Pollinator Protection Plan update from Michigan State University Extension

 Pollinator education for home gardeners and the public

-MSU supports the effort of gardeners and the public who work to improve pollinator health by learning about pollinators, planting flowers for pollinators and minimizing pesticide exposure.
+MSU supports efforts of gardeners and the public who work to improve pollinator health by learning about pollinators, planting flowers for pollinators and minimizing pesticide exposure.
 MSU provides information to pollinator enthusiasts, home gardeners and the public through its Pollinator Champions online course.
-In this free, self-paced course, individuals learn about the pollinators in Michigan, why pollinators are important, and what you can do to help pollinators.
+In this free, self-paced course, individuals learn about the pollinators in Michigan, why pollinators are important and what you can do to help pollinators.
 There is also an option where individuals can become Certified Pollinator Champions and receive PowerPoint slides and handouts so they can provide education to others in their area.
 Home gardeners can learn how to interpret pollinator information on pesticide labels in the Bee Aware brochure.

-In 2021, MSU recorded live webinars on pollinator diversity and planting for pollinators, which can be found on the Michigan State University Beekeeping YouTube Channel:
+MSU recorded live webinars on pollinator diversity and planting for pollinators, which can be found on the Michigan State University Beekeeping YouTube Channel:

 - Native bees of Michigan with Rebecca Tonietto